I think we’ve all been there: ordering something in a café in France, in your best French, and getting an answer in English.

 And let me tell you from experience, it probably hasn’t got anything to do with the extent of your language skills.

 Just take this example; My French husband had to fight to be able to complete even the simplest of requests in his native tongue, when we went back to Lyon on family holidays.

 No sooner had he asked for “Une table pour 4” than a waiter or waitress would zip to the table like an eager student desperate to demonstrate their perfected English skills to an examiner. and regale us with “The dish of the day is ….”, “Would you like drinks”…etc etc Imagine how disconcerting that would be in your own home town!

 And this was to a French native from Lyon!
 You see my point!

-They say that 58% of communication is transmitted through body language.
-If your body language is telling the waiter, shopkeeper or person leading la degustation you’re on, that you are unsure of your language skills, basic human empathy will probably result in you being addressed in English.
-Take it as an act of kindness.
+We all know that body language is important for communication, but did you know that 58% of communication is transmitted through body language?
+This means that if your body language is telling the waiter or shopkeeper that you’re unsure of your language skills, basic human empathy will probably result in them addressing you in English.
+Take it as an act of kindness!

 When I lived in France no one ever spoke to me in English and I didn’t expect them to either.
 It wasn’t because of my amazing mastery of the language, at the time I was just getting to grips with the most basic of phrases.
 No, it was because I expected to be understood.
 And eventually I was!